 A total of nine federally listed mussels and three additional state-listed fish are known to occur within the Cove Creek-Nolichucky River 10-digit HUC watershed (0601010807) (Table 3-8).
-The TWRA, as part of their annual mussel recovery activities, translocated the birdwing pearlymussel, Cumberlandian combshell, oyster mussel, and fluted kidneyshell in 2017 at approximately river mile 29.3.
+The USFWS has designated a stretch of the Nolichucky River as Critical Habitat for the Fluted Kidneyshell and Slabside Pearlymussel.
+The critical habitat designation extends upstream to approximate river mile 39.
+Additionally, the TWRA, as part of their annual mussel recovery activities, translocated the birdwing pearlymussel, Cumberlandian combshell, oyster mussel, and fluted kidneyshell in 2017 at approximately river mile 29.3.